 Some of the worst toxic ingredients used in lotions, shampoos, laundry detergents, cleaning products and so much more include synthetic scents, often listed as on labels as the elusive “fragrance.”
-And many on the list are known or suspected endocrine disruptors, compounds that tinker with hormonal health that can trigger weight gain and even set you up for diseases decades down the line.
+Many of those on the list are known or suspected endocrine disruptors, compounds that tinker with hormonal health that can trigger weight gain and even set you up for diseases decades down the line.

 When a company puts “fragrance” on the label, don’t be tricked.
-This is a catch-all term actually can stand for thousands of different ingredients (literally, at least 3,000).
-And when you use a product containing “fragrance” or “parfum,” all of those mysterious ingredients are absorbed right into your bloodstream.
+This is a catch-all term actually can stand for thousands of different ingredients, and when you use a product containing “fragrance” or “parfum,” all of those mysterious ingredients are absorbed right into your bloodstream.

-Sure, drawing fragrances from nature has a long history in religious ceremonies, burials and a way to increase libido.
-But in this article, we’re focusing on the man-made fragrances that started emerging in the late 1800s.
+Sure, drawing fragrances from nature has a long history in religious ceremonies, burials and a way to increase libido — but in this article, we’re focusing on the man-made fragrances that started emerging in the late 1800s.
 The dangers of these synthetic scents not only include short-term symptoms like allergies and respiratory distress, but also headaches, dizziness, nausea and brain fog.

 What Are Synthetic Scents?

 According to the Campaign for Safer Cosmetics, hair products are especially problematic.
 More than 95 percent of shampoos, conditioners and styling products contain fragrance as an ingredient.
-(3) I’m sure you’ll agree that we all want our hair to smell good, but we could do without the use of toxic ingredients.
+I’m sure you’ll agree that we all want our hair to smell good, but we could do without the use of toxic ingredients.

 Synthetic scents can be an extremely cheap way to give everything from shampoo to lotion to candles a desirable scent.
-Unfortunately, just because you enjoy a scent, doesn’t mean it’s good for you.
+Unfortunately, just because you enjoy a scent doesn’t mean it’s good for you.